My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 This sense of community is very important to the Nepalese people.
 It’s why they are so happy even when they have very little, says Mr Badri.

-The Durbar Square, with its old temples and palaces, was the centre of the community, a place for people to come together and celebrate.
+The Durbar Square, with its old temples and palaces, was the center of the community, a place for people to come together and celebrate.

 Most of the monuments were built between the 12th and 18th centuries, in the pagoda style, and embellished with intricately carved exteriors.